Cloud-Code-Academy/module11-testing-debugging-mhphilips3/README.md

 Observations:
 1. Creating the data individually for each test method is doable, but I tried to implement the @TestSetup process to create data for all the tests (just to get the practice with a new concept).
 I ran into some difficulties (maybe all conceptual) with pulling that data into the test methods in a way that made sense to test individual methods rather than an "integration" test.
 The testing worked, but I wasn't satisfied with that.
 The difficulty arose because of testing Triggers.
     a.
 I decided to switch, then, to how I think a "Data Factory" might work, which is a bit of a guess, but still gives me some reps in creating.

+Decisions:
+1. I implemented a Trigger Framework (just for practice), so the solution will be found in the following files:
+    LeadTrigger.trigger -- remains the trigger.
+    TriggerHandler.cls -- this is the trigger framework we've used in past assignments LeadTriggerHandler.cls -- this extends the TriggerHandler framework to handle Lead trigger events.
+    LeadUtils.cls -- this contains the helper methods that the LeadTriggerHandler class will use as a helper.
+    LeadTriggerTest.cls -- this remains the test class file.
+    TestDataFactory.cls -- this is a separate class that creates data for the test class methods to maintain a visually cleaner test class.